Plastic LED bulbs are drop- and water-resistant. The output of 40 lumens provides great mood lighting. Edison-bulb shape is popular among consumers.

 Comes in a choice of several different colored cables.
 Very durable once you get them hung.
 Attractive lights that give off a lot of warm light.
 Come at a good price.

 The bulbs are very fragile and should be removed during installation.
 Some buyers also note that the bulbs tend to burn out quickly.

 Warm LED lights provide a subtle glow.
-Select from multiple effects like tinkling and fading.
+Select from multiple effects like twinkling and fading.
 Also has a memory function so your chosen settings won’t reset each time you turn the lights on.

-Not tangle-free, so they shouldn’t be used as an doorway.
+Not tangle-free, so they shouldn’t be used in a doorway.

-You get your choice of multi-colored, cold white, or warm white lights.
+Available in multicolored, cold white, or warm white lights.
 Very bright, especially for solar.
-Settings for medium or high brightness, or you can switch them off completely.
+Settings for medium or high brightness.
 Come on at sunset and last well into the night.